lazy-kz/vagrant-mutagen/README.md

  This project is not avairable in Apple Silicone Architecture like Apple M1.

- This is because as of January 2022, almost all of the major VMs does not support  Apple Silicone.
+ This is because almost all of the major VMs do not support Apple Silicone.

  You can make them work if you try hard enough, but you will have to choose between using paid software or accepting performance degradation.